Cart integration guide

 2. Verify properties: Check that all required properties are present

-3. Validate format: Ensure _measura_amount format is correct
+3. Validate format: Ensure _measura_data is valid JSON with required measurement fields

 4. Test different types: Test with all measurement types (weight, length, area, volume, time)